-The practice's uptake for the cervical screening programme was 86%, which was comparable to the CCG average of 83% and the national average of 82%.
-The practice encouraged uptake of the screening programme by ensuring a female clinician was available and by contacting patients who had not responded to the initial invitation.
+The practice's uptake for the cervical screening programme was 83%, which was comparable to the CCG average of 83% and the national average of 82%.
+The practice encouraged uptake of the screening programme by ensuring a female clinician was available and by sending letters to patients who had not responded to the initial invitation.

 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
-Bowel and breast cancer screening rates were comparable with local and national averages.
+Bowel and breast cancer screening rates were above and comparable with local and national averages.
 For example:

-- Data published in March 2015 showed 59% of patients aged 60 to 69 years had been screened for bowel cancer in the last 30 months compared to 60% locally and 58% nationally. - Data showed 72% of female patients aged 50 to 70 years had been screened for breast cancer in the last three years compared to 72% locally and 72% nationally.
+- Data published in March 2016 showed 66% of patients aged 60 to 69 years had been screened for bowel cancer in the last 30 months compared to 60% locally and 58% nationally. - Data showed 74% of female patients aged 50 to 70 years had been screened for breast cancer in the last three years compared to 72% locally and 72% nationally.

 Childhood immunisation rates for the vaccinations given were comparable to CCG and national averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 98% to 99% and five year olds from 96% to 100%.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 93% to 96% and five year olds from 95% to 99%.

 Patients had access to appropriate health assessments and checks.
-The practice offered NHS health checks for people aged 40-74 years and had completed 332 in the last 12 months.
+The practice offered NHS health checks for people aged 40-74 years.
 New patients were offered a health check upon registering.